next-actions/pytest-mh/docs/articles/extending.rst

 * :class:`~pytest_mh.MultihostConfig`: top level object, container for the whole configuration
-* :class:`~pytest_mh.MultihostDomain`: the domain object, container for all hosts within a domain, one for each domain
+* :class:`~pytest_mh.MultihostDomain`: the domain object, container for all hosts within a domain, one for each domain.
+From the previous example this would be ``example``
-* :class:`~pytest_mh.MultihostHost`: individual hosts, one for each host
+* :class:`~pytest_mh.MultihostHost`: individual hosts, one for each host.
+From the previous example the name would be ``client``

 Additionally, each host has a role assigned.
 This role creates a :class:`~pytest_mh.MultihostRole` object, this object has a short lifespan and